Inclusion / SEND

 Mrs J Locke

-Mrs C Storey
+Mrs C Storey - specialism in ASD

-Mrs M Barten
+Mrs M Barten - specialism in E.A.L

-Mrs K Miller
+Mrs K Miller - specialism in transition and inclusion

 We have a Dyslexia Therapist who works in the school for two days a week.
 Mrs Walker works in a variety of ways to assist pupils who have either dyslexic traits or who have a formal diagnosis of dyslexia.
 Mrs Walker has small group or 1:1 sessions with identified pupils and also monitors and advises teaching staff on specialised differentiation techniques and practices to help them to allow pupils with dyslexia the best access to the curriculum.